Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Layout Practicality 4.0 Versatile, but less “sprawl-first” than deeper options
+Layout Practicality 4.0 Versatile, but less sprawl-first than deeper options

-Cleaning 4.2 Wipe-friendly day-to-day maintenance
+Cleaning 4.2 Wipe-friendly for day-to-day maintenance

 Overall 4.1 Best all-around for posture variety and stability